 The fate of the 225 MW thermal power plant (TPP) Pljevlja, which accounts for 40% of Montenegro’s electricity production, remains uncertain.
 The whole situation boils down to the question of whether it is economically justified to invest in a thermal power plant in the era of decarbonization, but it could also be seen as a harbinger of what may happen to power plants across the region.
-TPP Pljevlja is in this situation because it’s the first of four power plants in Bosnia and Herezegovina, Montenegro, and Serbia to use up its 20,000 operating hours allowed under the opt-out mechanism.
+TPP Pljevlja is in this situation because it’s the first of five power plants in Bosnia and Herezegovina, Montenegro, and Serbia to use up its 20,000 operating hours allowed under the opt-out mechanism.

 The Energy Community Contracting Parties have accepted the opt-out mechanism in order to meet their obligation to apply the EU’s Large Combustion Plant Directive (LCPD), whose aim is to reduce air pollution and greenhouse gas emissions.
 The mechanism provides an additional time period for thermal power plant operators to modernize their facilities in line with EU standards or to prepare for their shutdown.